Deepvamja/Library_Management_System/README.md

 ⏳ Advanced analytics & SMS/email notifications (planned)

-We 💙 contributions!
+🤝 How to Contribute

+We welcome contributions from the community!
+If you'd like to help improve the project:

-Fork the repo
+1. 🍴 Fork the repository.

-Create a branch (feature/xyz)
+2. 🌿 Create a new branch for your feature: git checkout -b feature/AmazingNewFeature

-Commit & push
+3. 💻 Commit your changes: git commit -m 'Add some AmazingNewFeature'

+4. 🚀 Push to the branch: git push origin feature/AmazingNewFeature

-Open a PR 🚀
+5. 📬 Open a Pull Request.

 If you found this project helpful, don’t forget to Star ⭐ the repo and share it with others!